CanRanBan/PlayniteExtensionFork-DuplicateHider/README.md

 ### Game Filters

-The list of games that is checked for duplicats can be filtered by the _Indclude Platforms_, _Exclude Sources_ and _Exclude Categories_ filters.
+The list of games that is checked for duplicates can be filtered by the _Include Platforms_, _Exclude Sources_ and _Exclude Categories_ filters.

 ### Ignored Games

 Additionally to the aforementioned filters, games in the _Ignored Games_ list are also not considered by DuplicateHider.
 To remove entries from the list, select one or more entries and right click to remove them.
 Also, enabling the _Add manually hidden/revealed Games_ option will cause games which hidden states are changed outside of DuplicateHider to be added to that list.

 ### Display String & Show Other Copies